 We can haul limestone from any of the local stone quarries directly to your job site.
 Below is a general description of stone sizes that are typically available from the quarries.

 PA2A is a mixture of coarse stone and crushed stone dust.
 It is used as a road base or an under-slab fill.
 It will drain and has a structural coefficient, making it ideal when stability and drainage are a concern.
 PA2a is a primarily clean material.

 2RC/2A Modified is a mixture of coarse stone and fine material.
-Used as a road base and fill material.
+It is used as a road base and fill material.
 The fines in this material will be an earthen fine (dirt, silt, loam, clay).
-This material does not drain readily and has no structural coeffecient.
-Used where compaction and stability are a concern.
+This material does not drain readily and has no structural coefficient.
+It is used where compaction and stability are a concern.
 2RC/ 2A Modified is primarily a dirty material.

 AASHTO #1’s are too bulky to be used as a surfacing material, however, it makes an excellent stone for subgrade stabilization.
 Applications for this stone include construction entrances and ditch lining.
 It will not compact, and is a clean material.

 AASHTO #3 stone is similar to AASHTO #1 but has a 3-inch topsize.
 It is also a bulky material but is somewhat easier to handle than the #1’s.
 It is used primarily in drainage situations.
 It is a clean material.

 This material has a ½ inch topsize.
 It is a clean material and will not compact.
 It is used for decorative purposes and walkways as well as being one of the raw materials used to produce blacktop.
 It is also used as an anti-skid material in some situations.
 In some cases, 1B’s can be used as a bedding material for pipe.

 This material is a crushed stone dust similar to the fines found in 2A.
 It has a 3/8 inch topsize and sizes down to a silt-sized material.
 The material is used for pipe bedding and walkway areas.
 This material will not compact and drains slowly.